Tree Trimming & Spraying

 Southern Iowa Electric Cooperative initiated an aggressive vegetation management program in 2008.
 Since its commencement, member/owners have experienced a significant reduction in the amount of power interruptions and outages caused by trees and brush.
 The effort required to perform necessary maintenance and repairs has also been significantly reduced while providing a safer environment for those of you working near our power lines.
 This includes SIEC employees who are available to serve you 24/7.

-In 2018, our efforts to control brush will focus on the Keosauqua and Pittsburg Substation areas, which by receiving this notification; will impact the SIEC right-of-way associated with your property if you are in these areas.
+In 2019, our efforts to control brush will focus on the Ottumwa and Christianburg Substation areas, which will impact the SIEC right-of-way associated with your property if you are in these areas.
 The method of control being utilized will be an environmentally safe herbicide applied to right-of-way locations by Tom’s Tree Service from Albia, Iowa.
 They have successfully provided tree and brush management solutions to Southern Iowa Electric for a number of years in fulfillment of an awarded contract.
 Starting in May, workers will begin spraying the herbicide which is absorbed by the foliage, is non-volatile, and is a non-phenoxy growth regulator.
 The application is designed to work on buds that will form next year’s leaves.